larenwell/ai-ml-pycaret-beerhub-challenge/README.md

     source ~/.bash_profile  # or source ~/.zshrc, depending on your shell
     ```

-### Step 1: Set Up Your Virtual Environment
+### Step 2: Set Up Your Virtual Environment within your development tool

-1. Activate your virtual environment:
+1. Activate your virtual environment within your development tool
     ```bash
     conda activate myenv
     ```